Out of Area Placements

 3. Placement Considerations

-Placements at a Distance will require effective planning, engagement and information sharing with the services likely to be responsible for meeting the child's needs in the future.
+Placements out of area will require effective planning, engagement and information sharing with the services likely to be responsible for meeting the child's needs in the future.
 Consultation with the area authority must (except in an emergency) be undertaken in good time to enable a thorough assessment of appropriateness to be made.
-Appendix 1: Suggested Information for Discussion between Authorities when Planning Distant Placements suggests information that might be discussed with the area authority.
+Appendix 1: Suggested Information for Discussion between Authorities when Planning Out of Area Placements suggests information that might be discussed with the area authority.

 Where the placement under consideration is in a children's home, account should be taken of the information in the home's Statement of Purpose and its location assessment (which should include details of the home's safeguarding arrangements, including any measures taken by the home to manage safeguarding concerns arising from the neighbourhood where the home is located).